 Our financial results are prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board.
-This presentation includes reference to certain non-GAAP financial measures and non-GAAP ratios, which are not measures recognized under IFRS, do not have a standardized meaning prescribed by IFRS and may not be comparable to similar financial measures ratios because we believed from our financial statements and applied on a consistent basis as appropriate.
+This presentation includes reference to certain non-GAAP financial measures and non-GAAP ratios, which are not measures accordance with International Financial measures and ratios have been derived from our financial statements and applied on a consistent basis as appropriate.
 We disclose these financial measures and ratios because we believe they assist readers in understanding the results of our operations and financial position and provide further information about our financial results to investors.
 These measures should not be considered in isolation or used in substitute for other measures of performance prepared in accordance with IFRS.
-For more information on our use of non-GAAP financial measures and ratios, see the section titled "Use of Non-GAAP Financial Measures and Ratios" in our most recent Management Discussion & Analysis, which is incorporated by reference herein and is available on SEDAR+ at twww.sequalus.ca.
-Additional information on on certain non-GAAP ratios is below.
+For more information on our use of non-GAAP financial measures and ratios, see the section titled "Use of Non-GAAP Financial Measures and Ratios" in our most recent Management Discussion & Analysis, which is incorporated by reference herein and is available on SEDAR+ at twww.sedarbuls.ca.
+Additional information on certain non-certain non-ce